 Director/Screenplay/Photography – Rene Perez, Music – The Darkest Machines [Rene Perez], Visual Effects – White Rhino Digital.
-Production Company – iDiC Entertainment
+Production Company – iDiC Entertainment.

 Natasha Blasick (Cindy Tremaine), Charlie Glackin (The Killer), Richard Tyson (The Watcher), David A. Lockhart (Detective Burnett), John Welsh (The Landlord), Allisun Sturges (The Lawyer), Alanna Forte (First Victim)

 Playing With Dolls comes from low-budget director Rene Perez.
-Perez appeared on the genre scene with the modest zombie Western The Dead and the Damned (2010).
-He made a sequel The Dead and the Damned and the Darkness (2014) and two further Western/genre hybrids with Alien Showdown: The Day the Old West Stood Still (2013) and Prey for Death (2015).
-He has made various other horror films with Demon Hunter (2012), The Burning Dead (2015), The Obsidian Curse (2016), From Hell to the Wild West (2017) and Death Kiss (2018), as well as a trilogy of fairytale adaptations with The Snow Queen (2013), Sleeping Beauty (2014) and Little Red Riding Hood (2015).
+Perez appeared on the genre scene with the zombie Western The Dead and the Damned (2010).
+He made two sequels The Dead and the Damned and the Darkness (2014) and The Dead and the Damned 3: Ravaged (2018) and two further Western/genre hybrids with Alien Showdown: The Day the Old West Stood Still (2013) and Prey for Death (2015).
+He has made various other horror films with Demon Hunter (2012), The Burning Dead (2015), The Obsidian Curse (2016), From Hell to the Wild West (2017), Death Kiss (2018), Cabal (2020), Cry Havoc (2020) and Legend of Hawes (2022), as well as a trilogy of fairytale adaptations with The Snow Queen (2013), Sleeping Beauty (2014) and Little Red Riding Hood (2015).

 I was not quite sure what to expect from Playing With Dolls.
 The title suggested something more along the lines of a killer doll film like Child’s Play (1988) and sequels or something of the recent The Boy (2016).
 What it doesn’t suggest is the film that we get.
 Mindedly, after watching Playing With Dolls I am not entirely certain how to pigeonhole it in either.
 The character with the nasty-looking barbed wire facemask referred to only as The Killer suggests a Jason Voorhees and that the film we are watching is a slasher film.
 We get various slasher-type scenes with The Killer stalking Natasha Blasick about the house.

 The other thing is that the film has condensed the usual spread of victims we get in a slasher film to only one, plus another girl (Alanna Forte) we see being killed in the prologue.
 Thus the film spends most of its time doing not much more than have the killer lurking or popping up to gaslight Natasha, as opposed to a standard slasher film that would have offered up a series of scenes with teens being butchered.
 Most of the actual action occurs near the end.
 The scene where Natasha Blasick is bent over a log and The Killer prepares to violate her with a branch is just nasty.

-Rene Perez went on to make two sequels with Playing with Dolls: Bloodlust (2015) and Playing with Dolls: Havoc (2017).
+Rene Perez went on to make two sequels with Playing with Dolls: Bloodlust (2016) and Playing with Dolls: Havoc (2017).